My favorite pressure cooker discovery yet-Pressure Cooker Vanilla Extract! Rich, dark, aromatic extract in minutes instead of months!

 Is it okay to cook with alcohol in a pressure cooker?

 I questioned several engineers, the health department, and the Extension Services before I felt comfortable doing just that.
 After I posted the recipe, I was met with a lot of questions about it.
 Long story short, I would never ever ever do this with a stovetop pressure cooker or anywhere near an open flame.
 Always, always allow for a full natural release so you’re not releasing alcohol vapor into the air and make it in a Mason jar with a lid to decrease the amount of alcohol vapor that could be released.
-If you want more information on the subject, email me and I can hook you up with research an engineer did for me.
+You can find more details on my research on this post Vanilla Extract Research.

 Why does my extract smell really strong of alcohol?